markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 ## Requirements

 An internet-connected computer with Ubuntu 22.04 LTS installed.
-This guide might also work for other Ubuntu versions or similar linux distributions like Debian or Mint (untested).
+This guide might also work for other Ubuntu versions or similar Linux distributions like Debian or Mint (untested).
 You will need "sudo" or administrator permission to install and run docker.

 On the hardware side:
 CPU with 2 or more threads